qzhb/BSSARD/README.md

 ## Quick Start

 If you want to use features which was extracted by C3D, please change video_feature_dim as 4096.

+The pre-trained model weigths are provuded in [Baidu](https://pan.baidu.com/s/1V35SfR9etbq38xJzEAehGQ) passward: 'az0j' or [Google Drive](https://drive.google.com/drive/folders/1hyO-bj1e3dS6R3bwnTgcLC6drb63kvV6)

 ### Charades-CD